 WHAT TO BUY

-• Silk and Clothing
+- Silk and Clothing

-• Embroider
+- Embroider

-• Lacquerware
+- Lacquerware

-• Bamboo and Rattan goods
+- Bamboo and Rattan goods

-• Jewelry and Silver
+- Jewelry and Silver

-• Dried fruit and O Mai (salted or sugared dry fruits)
+- Dried fruit and O Mai (salted or sugared dry fruits)

 THINGS TO DO AT NIGHTTIME

-• The Bia Hoi Junction: located in the center of the Old Quarter, this is absolutely a classic night-time activity in Hanoi.
-There are many shophouses offer beers, with the most famous Beer Hoi (Fresh Beer) which cost only 10.000VND/1 plastic cup, serve on plastic tables and stools spilling out onto the sidewalk.
+- The Bia Hoi Junction: located in the center of the Old Quarter, it is an absolute classic nighttime activity in Hanoi.
+There are many shophouses that offer beer, with the most famous being Bia Hoi (Fresh Beer), which costs only 10.000 VND per plastic cup, served on plastic tables and stools, spilling out onto the sidewalk.
 This is a great place to make friends, as it’s almost always crowded with tourists.

-• Dinner at West Lake – also called Hồ Tây in Vietnamese, is the largest lake in this city that have been attracting many foreigners coming to enjoy the fresh and cool air.
+- Dinner at West Lake – also called Hồ Tây in Vietnamese, is the largest lake in this city that has been attracting many foreigners coming to enjoy the fresh and cool air.
 Around the lake, there are many restaurants and bars that can bring you to a lovely night with a meal while feeling the beauty of the lake under the street lights in the evening.

-Source: collected by L.N.H.An,
+Source: collected by L.N.H.An